- six nights three-star hotels by local standard and three nights camping.

 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
-Just as important, they are friendly and committed to deliver the best services.
+Just as important, they are friendly and committed to delivering the best services.

-- 90 days prior departure: US$ 150 per person administration fee.
+- Ninety days before departure: US$ 150 per person administration fee.

 - Less than 30 days: 100%.

-- Airline cancellation and refund policy can be different and supersedes Highland Asia's cancellation/refund policy.
+- Airline cancellation and refund policy can be different and supersedes Far & High's cancellation/refund policy.